Last Chance Furniture

 Money stays in the community.
 Retailers get affordable stock, customers save on moves, movers earn new revenue.
 Everyone wins locally.

-Less Pressure on Landfill
+Less Pressure on Waste Facilities

 And Sweden is just the starting point.
 The same model works in every country where people move house and throw away furniture.
 Which is everywhere.